 Sober in October – An alcohol free experiment

-Is it even a party if there's no alcohol?
-How can anyone make it through a family gathering without wine??
-And don't get me started on going out with friends and coworkers.
 Alcohol is everywhere.
-Do we even know how to drink in moderation?
-Yet alone, go alcohol free for a month!
-Sober in October may be one of the most interesting challenges you have ever tried.
+Do we even know how to drink in moderation, let alone go alcohol-free for a month?
+Sober in October may be one of the most intriguing challenges you've ever considered.

-• having a drink to unwind at night
+• Having a drink to unwind at night

-• it helps me deal or not deal with emotional relationships
+• Coping with emotional relationships

-• an excuse to get together with friends
+• An excuse to socialize with friends

 • Would my conversations be different if alcohol was out of the picture?